Albertadi/facial-recognition/README.md

 # Facial Emotion Recognition
 ## Overview
-This repository contains a facial emotion recognition system that leverages three machine learning models—k-Nearest Neighbors (kNN), Gaussian Naive Bayes (Gaussian NB), and Random Forest—to predict one of seven emotions from facial images:
+This repository contains a facial emotion recognition system that leverages three machine learning models—Convolutional Neural Networks (CNN), Residual Networks (ResNets), and VGG16—to predict one of seven emotions from facial images:
 - Anger
 - Disgust
 - Fear